 Neither are we.

 So, lawmakers, here’s a message for you: Keep your condolences and prayers.
 Until you DO SOMETHING about gun reform, they are worthless and hypocritical.
+Stop worshipping the god of gun.
 You have a responsibility to take responsibility.

 As for parents and grandparents, add this to your back-to-school list: “I will NOT vote for or support (yes, that’s you, retailers) anyone who chooses power, money, and guns over the lives of my children.”
 Check.